All City Guides

 Time Cutoff

 Not officially.
-Potentially fast because the venue is flat and indoor and May is usually decent, but huge participation numbers mean congestion can absolutely cap the upside.
+Potentially fast because the venue is flat and indoor and November temperatures are kind, but large fields mean congestion can cap the upside.

 RESULTS CONTEXT